How to Break Bad Habits (And Build Good Ones) Using the 20-Second Rule

 • Want to drink less alcohol?
 Many people resolve to drink less in the New Year, knowing how alcohol contains empty calories and can speed up visible signs of aging (scientists call this “oxidative stress”).
 To make drinking less convenient, don’t keep chilled beer or wine in your refrigerator.
 If a glass of red or other adult beverage is your temptation, start keeping bottles in a very inconvenient place and only get them out on the weekend or special occasions.
 Complement this with a good-habit builder like having a fave non-alcoholic beverage ready to go—a pitcher of chilled hibiscus tea is a great option or try a mocktail delivery service.

 We hope these ideas help make 2020 your best year yet.
 If looking your best is another goal of yours, we’d love to help.
 Whether you want to have more beautiful skin or the boost in confidence and motivation a tummy tuck can offer for weight loss patients, our aesthetic medical team has the expertise to help you succeed.
-Contact us to schedule a personal appointment with the Ziba Medical Spa team or Dr. Movassaghi.
+Contact our Eugene office to schedule a personal appointment with the Ziba Medical Spa team or Eugene plastic surgeon Dr. Movassaghi.

 Leave a Comment